JonathanBrok/Identifying-Memorization-of-Diffusion-Models-through-p-Laplace-Analysis/README.md

 ## Citation

-If you find our or work helpful, please cite our paper (while we await SSVM publication, the reference below is applicable as well - where we include a similar 1-Laplace analysis):
+If you find our or work helpful, please cite our paper:

 ```
 @article{brokman2025identifying,